 Racial and Social Justice

-The Race, Love and Liberation Laboratory (for growing spiritual things) (aka "The LAB")
+The Race, Love, and Liberation Laboratory (for growing spiritual things)

 2nd & 4th Sundays: 11:30 a.m. - 1:00 pm

 Every Wednesday 7:00 - 8:30 pm

-Many people long to be in a space where they can be themselves without the judgment or curiosity of white people.
-Gatherings start with lightly guided Zazen for 30 minutes and then participants converse for about 60 minutes about whatever is arising for the group or on a topic that the facilitator might propose.
-Please direct questions to Carol Iwata.
+The BIPOC Sitting Group is a space where Black, Indigenous, and People of Color can gather for spiritual practice without the judgment or curiosity of white people.
+Gatherings start with lightly guided Zazen for 30 minutes and then participants converse for about 60 minutes about whatever is arising from their hearts or on a topic that the facilitator might propose.
+Please direct questions to Carol Busshin Iwata: email@example.com.